dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 ### Settings

 `Filter by Time Interval` (integer): The length of interval, in minutes, to which to filter data.
-Must be less than 60.
+Must be between 0 and 60.
 Setting this equal to 0 means no filtering will take place.
 Defaults to 0 (no filtering).
 The function `move2::mt_filter_per_interval` is used for this filtering with the parameter `criterion = first`.

+`Upper Threshold for Movement Speed` (numeric): The highest acceptable movement speed for all IDs (units: km/h).
+Any location with a speed exceeding this value will be removed as an outlier.

 `Bind additional timestamp columns` (logical): Determines whether to append specific timestamp data (*hour,* *minute,* *second,* *hourmin,* and *yearmonthday*) to the output.
-If FALSE, this overrides *Keep Essential Columns*.

 `Bind UTM location data` (logical): Determines whether to generate and append Universal Transverse Mercator (UTM) data to the output.
 If TRUE, the primary geometry will become UTM data.
 NOTE: This will also remove points without any attached geometry.